bughalda/Machine-Learning/Theory/Confusion_Matrix.md

 * A confusion matrix tabulates each combination of prediction and actual value
 ![Matriz de Confusión Básica](https://geekflare.com/wp-content/uploads/2022/07/basic_cm-edited.jpg)

-* Code to make a confusion matrix on r:
+* Code to make a confusion matrix on r (genderPrediction proyect):

   ```r
     #tabulate each combination of prediction and actual value